samcrow93/Two-Eel-or-not-two-Eel/Data_processing&GL_scripts/README.md

 This will generate .bam files sorted by position in the align/ directory

 ### 4.0) Refining alignments - Preparation
-Use the genome analysis toolkit (gatk) to remove sequence duplicates First, need to create a directory for the temporary files made by gatk:
+Use the genome analysis toolkit (gatk) to remove sequence duplicates.
+First, need to create a directory for the temporary files made by gatk:
 ```
 mkdir gatktemp